-For e.g. if candidates’ are willing to write UPSC 2018 Civil Services Prelims Exam, which is to be held in June then they should start reading the newspaper from the previous year’s January Month or at least June Month of 2017.
+For e.g. if candidates’ are planning to write UPSC 2019 Civil Services Prelims Exam, which is to be held in June 2019 then they should start reading the newspaper from the previous year’s January Month or at least June Month of 2018.

 Mostly, candidates’’ should never miss reading the newspaper until they clear the UPSC Civil Services Exam as current affairs play a crucial role in all these three stages of the IAS Exam.

-The candidates’ who aspire to get in the civil services and serve the nation should follow these simple strategies to cover the UPSC Current Affairs, the dynamic part of the UPSC Syllabus.
+The candidates’ who aspire to get in the civil services and serve the nation should follow these simple strategies to cover the IAS Current Affairs, a dynamic part of the UPSC Syllabus.

 To Read More on IAS Preparation, check out: